Online Class Period on Writing Reports

 Description of Class Period

-Our tutorial on writing reports was developed to put engineering and science students in position to succeed in their report assignments for engineering and science courses.
-This tutorial targets students in technical courses such as engineering design or chemistry laboratory.
+Our self-study guide on writing reports was developed to put engineering and science students in position to succeed in their report assignments for engineering and science courses.
+This guide targets students in technical courses such as engineering design or chemistry laboratory.
 For such students, instructors often have only one class period to devote to the writing of reports.
-To be efficient, the class period focuses on the most important differences between scientific writing (which many such students have not yet formally studied) and general writing (for which the students have taken several courses in their education).
-Note that this website uses scientific writing, engineering writing, and technical writing as interchangeable terms.
+To be efficient, the class period should focus on the most important differences between scientific writing (which many such students have not yet formally studied) and general writing (for which the students have taken several courses in their education).
+Note that this guide uses scientific writing, engineering writing, and technical writing as interchangeable terms.
+Although the guide was developed at Penn State and Virginia Tech, students and faculty from all institutions are welcome to use and assign the content.

 Objectives of Class Period